zhanliang00/Exposure-NeuS/README.md

 ![](./static/intro_2_compressed.gif)

 ## [Project page]() |  [Paper]()
-This is the official repo for the implementation of **NeuS: Learning Neural Implicit Surfaces by Volume Rendering for Multi-view Reconstruction**.
+This is the official repo for the implementation of **Exposure-NeuS: Multi-view Head Reconstruction Using Exposure-Distorted Data**.

 ## Usage